UniMath/agda-unimath/src/foundation/action-on-equivalences-type-families.lagda.md

                      B
 ```

-Note that in general -- in particular in our general constructions below -- we
+**Note:** In general -- in particular in our general constructions below -- we
-need the univalence axiom to construct the action on equivalences of a family of
+need the [univalence axiom](foundation.univalence.md) to construct the action on
-types.
-However, for many specific type families that are defined in terms of the
+equivalences of a family of types.
+However, for many specific type families that
-basic type constructors, we can construct the action on equivalences directly
+are defined in terms of the basic type constructors, we can construct the action
-without invoking the univalence axiom.
+on equivalences directly without invoking the univalence axiom.

 ## Definitions